Search Engine Optimisation (SEO)

-Most businesses should also be using call tracking metrics (CTM), so that you know which keywords and campaigns deliver telephone enquiries, to know where to invest the budget and which keywords to drop.
+Most businesses should also be setting up conversion tracking in Analytics and using call tracking metrics (CTM), so that you know which keywords and campaigns deliver incoming enquiries via forms for example and which deliver telephone enquiries.
+It’s also important to know where to invest your budget and which keywords to drop for example in Google Ads.
 Adding a small piece of code to the website allows you to track very accurately incoming calls in terms of the keywords they have used before they call or which marketing channel in terms of specific press ads or PR articles drove that enquiry call, for example.
 Using CTM also allows us to track calls as goals or ‘conversions’ in Analytics from Google Ads and also to look at the keywords that drive good calls versus the cost of each keyword, to optimise the campaign.
 We are then able to see which campaigns, ads, and keywords lead to calls – and how long those calls last (this can show up issues in call handling, or less valuable calls).

-To start with, we would generally propose to make sure the website is as “healthy” as possible in terms of SEO best practice for important keywords.
+To start with, we would generally propose to make sure that your website is as “healthy” as possible in terms of SEO best practice for important keywords.
 We would work through our SEO health check that would cover, for example:

 In terms of general link building, there are many ways to build links; this typically includes engaging with websites and blogs around the web.

 Caspia is an expert in online marketing including SEO (search engine optimisation) and has successfully implemented various campaigns for clients which deliver a strong return on investment.
-Client campaigns which have recently delivered high rankings on Google for specific keywords include (all search results as at September 5th 2018):
+Client campaigns which have recently delivered high rankings on Google for specific keywords include (all search results screengrabs taken as at November 7th 2023:

-Gallery Partnership “IT support for charities london” : 2nd natural search page 1
+Gallery Partnership “grant management for charities” : 1st top of organic search page 1

-Carbon Accountancy “accountants EC1” and “accountants london” : 2nd on natural search, top of Maps, top of Google Ads EC1 searches
+Carbon Accountancy “accountants EC1” and “accountants london” : 1st top on organic search, top of Maps, top of Google Ads EC1 searches

-Bigmore Associates “IFA Walton on Thames” 4th natural search page 1
+Bigmore Associates “IFA Walton on Thames” 2nd organic search page 1

 Marketing • Advertising • Media • Internet • PR